yob/em-ftpd/README.markdown

 * redis
 * memory

-For some examples that demonstrate redis and memory persistence, check the examples/ directory.
+The examples directory contains a demonstration of in memory persistence.

 ## Installation